markchron/jenkins-cmake/Readme.md

 Clear the folder `C:\Users\Mark\AppData\Local\Jenkins\.jenkins\workspace\cmake-demo\build`

+> Manually-specified variables were not used by the project: CMAKE_BUILD_TYPE

 * Hit "Add build tool invocation" check "Use cmake" to let cmake handle the invocation of your build tool (e.g. make).